nevrome/bleiglas/README.md

 space with polygons so that neither gaps nor overlaps occur.
 This is an exciting application for art (e.g. textile art or architecture) and an interesting challenge for mathematics.
-As a computational archaeologist I know one particular tessellation algorithm that has quiet some relevance for geostatistical operations like e.g. spatial interpolation:
+As a computational archaeologist I was already aware of one particular tessellation algorithm that has quiet some relevance for geostatistical analysis like e.g. spatial
-Voronoi tilings as produced with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
+interpolation: Voronoi tilings that are created with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
 These are tessellations where each polygon covers the space closest to one of a set of sample points.